Open access

 How to publish as open as possible

-Lund University's Open access policy for publications and artistic works will contribute to open access being the norm for scientific communication.
-The policy aims to support the University's goal of making research findings accessible for free, enabling the broadest possible dissemination and reuse of research, and increasing its impact.
+Lund University’s open access policy for publications and artistic works aims to make open access to research the standard.
+The policy supports the university’s goal of making research outputs openly available, helping to increase the visibility, use, and impact of its research.

 Read Lund University open access policy for publications and artistic works in full (PDF, new tab)

-Search among the policies of research funding agencies regarding OA using the Sherpa Juliet service
+Search among the policies of research funding agencies regarding OA using Policy finder

 Plan S